Don’t Overestimate the Competition: 2015 Edition

 A few years back, a reader who was extremely eager for advice reached out.

-I did a few mock interviews with him, after which he greatly improved his story / personal pitch and his answers to other common questions.
+I did a few mock interviews with him, after which he greatly improved his answers to the “Walk me through your resume” question and other common questions.

 And then he actually won 5 legitimate IB internship offers (yes, I saw the emails), which happens very rarely.